 The United Kingdom is home to some of the world’s most historic universities such as the University of Oxford, the University of Cambridge, and the London School of Economics and Political Science.
 A sizeable portion of students that enter these universities every year come from across the world with hopes to realize their dream career in the beaming cities of UK like London, Dublin, Glasgow, and Edinburgh.
-These cities have the world’s top-notch universities but the costs of studying and living in the UK is expensive.
-This article seeks to ease your financial decisions while pursuing higher studies in the UK so that you won’t be spending every morning here calculating expenses and costs.
+These cities have the world’s top-notch universities but the cost of studying and living cost in UK for international students is high.
+This article seeks to ease your financial decisions while pursuing higher studies in the UK so that you won’t be spending every morning there calculating expenses and costs.
 Is it actually a good idea to study in the UK?
 Let’s take a closer look at the cost of studying in UK for Indian students

 This Blog Includes: